stagehand-framework/stagehand/README.md

 # Prerequisites

 - AWS Account
-- AWS CLI figured to your AWS Account
+- AWS CLI configured to your AWS Account
   - For help, see this article: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
 - GitHub Token
   - Log into your GitHub Account